 - What are the options to the main treatment that you're suggesting?

 - My child or I have other health conditions.
 How can we best manage them together?

 - Are there activity or diet restrictions?

 - Are there brochures or other printed material that I can have?
 What websites do you recommend?

 What to expect from your doctor

-- Has your child had a cold or flu recently?
-What were the symptoms?
+- Has anyone in your family been sick with a cold or flu lately?

-- Was your child recently diagnosed with strep throat or scarlet fever?
+- Is there a history of strep throat or scarlet fever?

-- If so, did your child take all of the antibiotics as prescribed?
+- If so, were all antibiotics taken as prescribed?